-Students enrolling in any of the off-campus study programs will be charged a registration fee for each semester they are off campus.
+Students enrolling in any of the off-campus study programs will be charged a \$1000 off-campus fee for each semester they are off campus.

-Special students permitted to register for less than a normal full-time course of study are charged a \$50 registration fee, plus \$4,850 per course.
+Special students permitted to register for less than a normal full-time course of study are charged a \$50 registration fee, plus \$5,067 per course.

 Late registration: For late registration without excuse, a fee of \$25 is charged.
-Students' records will not be released until all financial obligations to the College are satisfied.
+Transcripts will not be released until all financial obligations to the College are satisfied.